nghianguyentek/psychology/genetics/README.md

 Genetics is a term that refers to the study of genes and their role in inheritance - in other words, the way that certain traits or conditions are passed down from one generation to another.

+The result physical characteristics (called the phenotype) are determined by the interaction of genetic material (called the genotype) at first.
+However, the final expression of individual inherited physical characteristics are influenced by both generic and environment.

 ## Theories of genes-environment interactions

 - Range of reaction: genes set definite limits on potential, and environment determines how much of that potential is achieved.